department-of-veterans-affairs/vets-website/content/pages/education-training/index.md

   <div class="link">
     <a href="https://vets.gov/education/apply/"><b>Change Your GI Bill School or Program</b></a>
-    <p>Request a change to use a different GI Bill program or transfer your benefits to a new school or training program.</p>
+    <p>Request a change to use a different GI Bill program or to transfer your benefits to a new school or training program.</p>
   </div>

   <div class="link">